 The baby’s heartbeat is monitored throughout labor using a hand-held ultrasound device called a Doppler.
 A midwife or nurse will listen intermittently depending on what stage of labor you are in.
 If at any time TMC staff hears a heart rate that is non-reassuring, they will transfer you to the hospital for continuous fetal monitoring.

 Children, friends, doulas, and family members are welcome at appointments at The Midwife Center.
 Any adult you would like in the room during your birth at the birth center is welcome.
-However, an additional adult who is NOT your primary support person must accompany children.
+However, an additional adult who is NOT your primary support person must accompany children throughout labor and postpartum.

 There are two times that routine lab work is done during pregnancy: after the initial visit and at approximately 28 weeks.
 Lab work can be done at The Midwife Center or in a lab, and is covered by insurance.
 Please learn more about getting lab work at The Midwife Center.
 Additional tests may be done if necessary.
 Tests that are normally done include: